Skip to main content

 Please review the Terms and Conditions of use for CRT disclosure dataset and note that the terms are different for the Credit Score at Origination versus the Credit Score at Issuance and Credit Score Current fields.

 The most recently published MBS Loan Level Disclosure dataset only contains active loans; inactive loans are removed from the dataset at the time of the liquidation of the loan.
 To assist with stakeholders’ analysis, Fannie Mae and Freddie Mac published a Classic FICO historical file that provides the disclosed credit score value for all active and inactive MBS loans that are included in the VantageScore 4.0 Historical Scores for MBS Disclosures file.
-For Fannie Mae, this file can be found in Pooltalk under the Resources > Data Collection section.
-For Freddie Mac, this file can be found in Security Lookup under the Miscellaneous folder in the Data Files and Reports section.
+This file can be found in PoolTalk under the Resources > Data Collection section.

 The historical credit score files contain millions of loans and are meant to be used in a data analysis tool; the files are too large to be opened in a spreadsheet tool such as Excel.
-The loan count and file sizes are:
+The loan count and file sizes for Fannie Mae are:

-Q13: What loan-level credit score calculation methodology was used to produce the VantageScore 4.0 historical credit scores?
+Q12.
+What loan-level credit score calculation methodology was used to produce the FICO Score 10T and VantageScore 4.0 historical credit scores?

-The VantageScore 4.0 historical credit scores were calculated using two methods: Our current Middle/Lower then Lowest methodology and the proposed new Average then Average methodology.
+The FICO Score 10T and VantageScore 4.0 historical credit scores were calculated using two methods: Our current Middle/Lower then Lowest methodology and the proposed new Average then Average methodology.

 Current Methodology: Uses the tri-merge Middle/Lower then Lowest methodology, where the middle of the three or lower of the two credit bureau scores is selected for each borrower, and then the lowest score of all borrowers on the loan is chosen.
 The Classic FICO calculation methodology will not be changing, and the data is already available through the existing disclosure datasets.

-Q14: How are the values for the bi-merge lowest, median, and highest fields calculated?
+Q13.
+How are the values included in the FICO Score 10T and VantageScore 4.0 datasets for the bi-merge lowest, median, and highest fields calculated?

 The bi-merge credit scores reflect data from the credit bureaus: Equifax, Experian and TransUnion.
 For each borrower on the loan, the average of each pairing of the credit bureaus is collected, i.e., the average of the Equifax and Experian scores, the average of the Equifax and TransUnion scores, and the average of the Experian and TransUnion scores.
 The loan-level credit score is then determined by averaging each borrowers' average of each pairing of the credit bureaus, i.e., the average of all the borrower’s average of the Equifax and Experian, etc. These scores are then ranked from lowest to highest, with the specific bureau combinations varying depending on the borrower and the loan.
 See example below.